Yixiu-Wang/PipsNLP.jl/README.md

 pkg> add https://github.com/zavalab/PipsNLP.jl.git
 ```

 ## Useage
+The PipsNLP.jl package works with [Plasmo.jl](https://github.com/zavalab/Plasmo.jl) to model and solve optimization problems in parallel.

 Currently, PipsNLP.jl supports three main modes for modeling.
 These are:
 - 1) Model in parallel and execute with mpirun
 - 2) Model in parallel using Julia's mpimanager where mpiranks correspond to Julia workers
 - 3) Model in serial and then distribute to julia workers and solve with MPI.

-The examples folder has examples for each of these modeling approaches.
-While the first approach is probably the most familiar, the second two approaches make it possible to interact with
+The [examples](https://github.com/zavalab/PipsNLP.jl/tree/master/examples) folder has examples for each of these modeling approaches.
+While the first approach is probably the most familiar
-the PipsNLP model and perform multiple solves in a Julia session.
-The following snippet shows how one might model using the distribute functionality.
+to MPI users, the second two approaches make it possible to interact with the PipsNLP model (e.g. to perform multiple solves in a Julia session).

+The following snippet shows how one might model using this third approach to distribute an optigraph and execute PIPS-NLP.

 ```julia
 using MPIClusterManagers # to import MPIManager